-Proprietary Agreement.
-As an employee of Yahoo!, it is likely that you will become knowledgeable about confidential and/or proprietary information related to the operations, products and services of the Company and its clients.
-To protect the interests of both the Company and its clients, all employees are required to read and sign an Employee Confidentiality and Assignment of Inventions Agreement ("Proprietary Agreement") prior to beginning employment.
-A copy of this agreement is enclosed.
-Please sign it and return it along with your signed copy of this letter.

-Proprietary Information Obligations Checklist.
-Similarly, you may have confidential or proprietary information from a prior employer that should not be used or disclosed to anyone at Yahoo!.
-Therefore, Yahoo! requests that you read, complete, and bring with you on your first day of employment, the enclosed Proprietary Information Obligations Checklist to this effect.
+Proprietary Agreement and No Conflict with Prior Agreements.
+As an employee of Yahoo!, it is likely that you will become knowledgeable about confidential and/or proprietary information related to the operations, products and services of Yahoo! and its clients.
+Similarly, you may have confidential or proprietary information from prior employers that should not be used or disclosed to anyone at Yahoo!.
+Therefore, Yahoo! requests that you read, complete, and sign the enclosed Employee Confidentiality and Assignment of Inventions Agreement ("Proprietary Agreement") and the Proprietary Information Obligations Checklist and return it to Yahoo! prior to your Employment Start Date.
 In addition, Yahoo! requests that you comply with any existing and/or continuing contractual obligations that you may have with your former employers.
+By signing this offer letter, you represent that your employment with Yahoo! shall not breach any agreement you have with any third party.